joanap/MachineTranslationDetection/README.md

 kernel, as suggested by [Arase and Zhou](http://www.aclweb.org/anthology/P13-1157) with a gamma of 10.
 To accomplish that we used an implementation of [scikit-learn](http://scikit-learn.org/stable/modules/svm.html#classification).

-### Data Partitions
+### Data Partition
 We split a Spanish labelled corpus with 20078 sentences to create a training set with 90% of the sentences and 10% for the testing set.
+With the last set we obtained an accuracy of 63%.

 ### Recommended reading:
 - [Machine Translation Detection From Monolingual Web-Text](http://www.aclweb.org/anthology/P13-1157)